 Using drama to tackle these issues can highlight the potential consequences of them, encouraging participants to examine the ripple effect of their actions and who can be affected by them.
 This can increase self-awareness, encouraging participants to reflect and develop their empathy skills, as well as to re-evaluate their behaviour, choices and consequences of actions.

-Unlock Drama also offers a Restoring Family Ties project aimed at serving prisoners who are fathers or grandfathers.
+Unlock Drama also offers a Restoring Family Ties project project aimed at serving prisoners who are mothers, fathers, grandmothers or grandfathers.
 This project facilitates participants creating a child centred play for their families and children.
 At the end of the rehearsal period they perform the play for their families and children.
-This final product allows the fathers/grandfathers to give a positive experience to their families showing themselves in a new and creative light.
+This final product allows the mothers, fathers, grandmothers or grandfathers to give a positive experience to their families showing themselves in a new and creative light.

 Unlock Drama delivers projects within the community with participants that have lived or at risk of offending/re-offending.
 Unlock Drama also facilitates projects with participants with social, emotional and mental health (SEMH) and special educational needs and disabilities (SEND).
 The projects aim to encourage participation, increase confidence, self-esteem, improve interpersonal skills and explore issue-based subjects to raise awareness with participants, targeted audiences and wider community.